 Save Images as GIF & Other Image Formats in Preview for Mac OS X

-This is kind of a little known secret (well, at least until we told you about it!) but once you learn how to use it, you’ll be able to reveal many image format save options in the Preview OS X application.
+This is kind of a little known secret (well, at least until we told you about it!) but once you learn how to use it, you’ll be able to reveal many image format save options in the Preview for Mac application.

-How to Access All Image Format Export Options in OS X Preview
+How to Access All Image Format Export Options in Mac OS X Preview

 The secret to access the additional image format export options is holding down the Option key when clicking on the Format menu within the Save dialog box.
 Not sure where that is?
 No worries, here’s exactly what you’ll want to do: